-Here's s how to overcome fear of rejection.
-Two that made me feel rejected: 1.
-Decide that you're not going to allow it to control your life.
-2. Get enough leverage to follow through: write down the cost of not overcoming this fear and the benefits of being free of it.
-3. Create a new set of rules for what must happen for you to feel rejected.
-4. Use the erasure technique to interrupt your old pattern.
-5. Create a strong positive anchor, then fire it off as you imagine yourself being rejected.
-YO UR ASSIGNMENT: 1.
-Write down two experiences when you felt you failed and two when you felt rejected, and a benefit you gained from each of them.
-2. Use the erasure technique with these four experiences.
-Two ex speriences that made me feel I failed:
+Here's how to overcome fear of rejection.

+- 1. Decide that you're not going to allow it to control your life. - 2.
+Get enough leverage to follow through: write down the cost of not overcoming this fear and the benefits of being free of it. - 3.
+Create a new set of rules for what must happen for you to feel rejected. - 4.
+Use the erasure technique to interrupt your old pattern. - 5.
+Create a strong positive anchor, then fire it off as you imagine yourself being rejected.

+- 1. Write down two experiences when you felt you failed and two when you felt rejected, and a benefit you gained from each of them. - 2.
+Use the erasure technique with these four experiences.

+Two experiences that made me feel I failed: